vinceskahan/v5wiki/windgust.md

 The US National Weather Service defines a wind gust as

+> Rapid fluctuations in the wind speed with a variation of 10 knots or more between peaks and lulls.
+The speed of the gust will be the maximum instantaneous wind speed.

+or:

 > When the peak wind speed reaches at least 16 knots and the variation in wind speed between the peaks and lulls is at least 9 knots.
 The duration of a gust is usually less than 20 seconds.

 Many types of weather station hardware report only wind speed.
 For example, the PEET Ultimeter, Acurite 5-in-1, and LaCrosse WS23xx stations do not report wind gust.
 Those that do report wind gust have different algorithms for calculating it.
 Most are some measure of a maximum speed over a sampling period.
 But since their methods of sampling speed differ, the resulting gust will differ from one type of station to another.